rocket-icon

 This ratio will help the company to identify the level of screening.
 If very few candidates reach the interview phase, then the screening process is too tight while if too many candidates pass the screening process, then the phase needs to be tough.

-Formula to measure application to interview ratio
+Formula to measure application-to-interview ratio

 ATR(%) = Total number of interviews/Total number of applications

-3. Time for full productivity
+3. Time for Full Productivity

 Time of productivity is overall time new hires take to become productive by serving the task up to a benchmark that average workers produce in the exact position.

-Organizations with a standard onboarding process experience 50% greater new hire productivity.
-(Source)
+Organizations with a standard onboarding process experience 50% greater new hire productivity. ( Source)

 great onboarding can increase new hire productivity